mganss/XmlSchemaClassGenerator/README.md

       --cit, --collectionImplementationType=VALUE
                              the default collection type implementation to use ( default is null)
-	  --ctro, --codeTypeReferenceOptions=VALUE
+      --ctro, --codeTypeReferenceOptions=GlobalReference, GenericTypeParameter
-							 the default CodeTypeReferenceOptions Flags to use ( default is unset;
+                             the default CodeTypeReferenceOptions Flags to use ( default is unset; can be: GlobalReference,
-							   can be: {GlobalReference, GenericTypeParameter})
+                               GenericTypeParameter)
+      --tvpn, --textValuePropertyName=VALUE
+                             the name of the property that holds the text value of an element (default is Value)
+      --dst, --debuggerStepThrough
+                             generate DebuggerStepThroughAttribute (default is
+                               enabled)
 ```

 From code: